 4. Design Reviews: The design is to be prepared under the direct supervision of licensed design professionals.
-A Professional Engineer licensed to practice engineering in the State of Georgia on the design team shall seal the final plans.
-Their seal on the drawing shall represent certification that the design meets all applicable codes and is of good engineering practice and standards.
-It shall be the responsibility of the Contractor to check and certify the design.
+A Professional Engineer licensed to practice engineering in the State of Georgia on the design team seals the final plans.
+The seal on the drawing represents certification the design meets all applicable codes and is of good engineering practice and standards.
+Check and certify the design.

 The Department will establish dates and times for cursory reviews and will comment on design work, but will not require hold points on the design, review periods, or comment responses, except as noted otherwise.
-If at any time the Department determines that the design work is not in conformance with the Department's standards, details, specifications, or good engineering practice, the Department reserves the right to stop work, at the Contractor's expense until a resolution of the issue(s) has occurred.
+If at any time the Department determines the design work is not in conformance with the Department's standards, details, specifications, or good engineering practice, the Department reserves the right to stop work, at the Contractor's expense until a resolution of the issue(s) has occurred.

-Construction documents (plans and specifications) shown in Table 4-1 shall be submitted to the Department for review and acceptance.
+Submit construction documents (plans and specifications) shown in Table 4-1 to the Department for review and acceptance.
 Acceptance, disapprovals, or comments made by the Department will be provided in writing to the Contractor within the appropriate timeframes shown in Table 4-1.

 No construction is to begin on any phase of the work prior to the Department authorizing the various component(s) of the plans as Released for Construction.
 Other items shall be submitted to the Department by the Contractor, if requested.
-After the Department has accepted the plans and has authorized them as Released for Construction then the Contractor shall submit to the Department a request for any subsequent plan/design changes and include necessary documentation which supports the reasoning behind the change request.
+After the Department has accepted the plans and has authorized them as Released for Construction, any requests for any subsequent plan/design changes and include necessary documentation which supports the reasoning behind the change request must be submitted to the Department.
 The Department must approve the requested change with written notice prior to its implementation as a plan revision and subsequent construction activity.

-The Contractor shall facilitate monthly progress meetings at a venue and time that is determined convenient to the Department.
+Facilitate monthly progress meetings at a venue and time determined convenient to the Department.
 The general purpose of these meetings are to update the Department staff on the status of design, current activities, issues, activities that the Department is currently performing, and other related matters that impact scope, schedule and budget.
-The Contractor shall provide the Engineer an agenda of items one week in advance of the meeting so that the Engineer may arrange for the various GDOT Office reviewer(s) to attend, if necessary.
-Other attendees shall include the Contractor, design consultant, the Department's Project Engineer and Project Manager.
-The Contractor shall provide a call in number and conferencing capabilities to allow others to participate at the Department's discretion.
-The Contractor shall publish meeting notes of those discussions within two weeks of their occurrence.
-The first of these monthly meetings shall occur at the conclusion of the initial preconstruction conference.
+Provide the Engineer an agenda of items one week in advance of the meeting in order the Engineer may arrange for the various GDOT Office reviewer(s) to attend, if necessary.
+Other attendees include the Contractor, design consultant, the Department's Project Engineer and Project Manager.
+Provide a call in number and conferencing capabilities to allow others to participate at the Department's discretion.
+Publish meeting notes of those discussions within two weeks of their occurrence and sent to all attendees and others indicated by GDOT.
+Ensure the first of these monthly meetings occur at the conclusion of the initial preconstruction conference.